NUISANCEMC/ProSelecta/README.md

 auto cut4 = ps::p3mod >= 10 * ps::unit::GeV;
 ```

-`cuts` objects can also be negated and logically and'd, they cannot be logically or'd as building correct cut graphs is outside the scope for this utility and for the simple cuts envisioned and extra line or two of user code is worth keeping the framework code considerably simpler.
+`cuts` objects can also be negated and logically and'd, they cannot be logically or'd as building correct cut graphs is outside the scope of this utility and for the simple cuts envisioned, an extra line or two of user code is worth keeping the framework code considerably simpler.

 ```c++
 auto cut4not = !cut4;